GSCD Program Requirements

 History/Historical Sociology Requirements

 GSCD students must complete five semester courses (15 credits) in history or historical sociology.
-Two out of the five courses must be listed or cross-listed with the History Department.
-For approved historical sociology courses, see the GSCD course list.
+At least one of the courses must be a 100-level course in the History Department (e.g. 100.1xx).
+At least four of the courses should be designated INST-GLOBAL.

 Political Science/Political Sociology Requirements